keva-li/GlaucomaPyruvate/README.md

 ### Installation guide

 All R code is available in the “src” folders.
-The whole analysis workflow is provided in src/main.R.
-The code can be run by following the instructions in the src/main.R file.
+The whole analysis workflow is provided in src.
+The code can be run by following the instructions in the src.
-Make sure to set the path to your study folder in main.R (main.dir = “my_folder/Cohorts/” or main.dir = “my_folder/UKBiobank/”)

 Typical installation time, including all required packages, is around 1 hour on a typical desktop computer.

-### Demo
+### Data availability statement

-As data can not be shared due to privacy protocols in place, the authors provide example datasets.
-The code will run on any other data formatted in the same way as the example data.
-Details on the format of the example data are provided in /src/main.R.
+Data can not be shared due to privacy protocols in place.

 ### Instructions for use